mroch4/AlbumRepository/README.md

 ## TODOs:

 Get HTMLAnchorElement and HTMLDivElement innerText (TS MouseEventHandler typing issue) to set the query onClick\
-Add global language switch\
-Add Firebase as database to store the albums data
+Use Firebase connection to store the albums data

 ## Page URL: